Louis Agassiz: Legacy

 The Cambridge elementary school north of Harvard University was named in his honor, and the surrounding neighborhood became known as "Agassiz" as a result.
 The school's name was changed to the Maria L. Baldwin School on May 21, 2002, because of concerns about Agassiz's involvement in scientific racism and to honor Maria Louise Baldwin, the African-American principal of the school, who served from 1889 to 1922.
 The neighborhood, however, continued to be known as Agassiz. c.
 2009, neighborhood residents decided to rename the neighborhood's community council as the "Agassiz-Baldwin Community".
 Then, in July 2021, culminating a two-year effort on the part of neighborhood residents, the Cambridge City Council voted unanimously to change the name to the Baldwin Neighborhood.
 An elementary school, the Agassiz Elementary School in Minneapolis, Minnesota, existed from 1922 to 1981.

 Geological tributes

-Agassiz's grave, Mount Auburn Cemetery, Cambridge, Massachusetts, is a boulder from the moraine of the Aar Glaciers, near where he once lived.
+Agassiz's gravestone is a boulder from the moraine of the Aar Glaciers, near where he once lived.

 An ancient glacial lake that formed in central North America, Lake Agassiz, is named after him, as are Mount Agassiz in California's Palisades, Mount Agassiz in the Uinta Mountains of Utah, Agassiz Peak in Arizona, Agassiz Rock in Massachusetts, and the Agassizhorn in the Bernese Alps in his native Switzerland.
 Agassiz Glacier in Montana, Agassiz Creek in Glacier National Park, Agassiz Glacier in the Saint Elias Mountains of Alaska, and Mount Agassiz in the White Mountains of New Hampshire also bear his name.
 A crater on Mars, Crater Agassiz, and a promontorium on the moon are also named in his honor.
 Cape Agassiz, a headland situated in Palmer Land, Antarctica, is named in his honor.
 A main-belt asteroid, 2267 Agassiz, is also named in association with him.